Menu Close

 • Sound-Proof Environment: The test should take place in a sound-proof room, with ambient noise levels accepted at less than 35 dB.

-• Minimizing Distractions: Transient noises, such as sneezing or coughing, should be avoided, as they can interfere with the test results.
+• Minimising Distractions: Transient noises, such as sneezing or coughing, should be avoided, as they can interfere with the test results.

-The bracketing technique, also known as the 10 dB down, 5 dB up method, involves delivering each test signal at an audible level, then reducing the volume in 10 dB steps until the signal becomes inaudible.
+The bracketing technique, also known as the 10 dB down, 5 dB up method, involves delivering each test signal at an audible level (e.g., 30 dB HL), then reducing the volume in 10 dB steps until the signal becomes inaudible.
 The volume is then increased in 5 dB increments until the patient can perceive the sound again.
+Repeat this down-10, up-5 sequence to find the hearing threshold.

-Pure Tone Audiogram is a graphic representation of hearing detection thresholds in each ear.
+Pure Tone Audiogram is a graphical representation of hearing detection thresholds in each ear across different frequencies.

 Assessment of hearing - Hearing tests